ybdesire/llm_learning/README.md

 # llm_learning
-all about large language related
+all about LLM (large language model)

 # 1. model basic and config